• Skip to main content

 • Heat large skillet on medium-high heat until hot.
 Add olive oil - it should run without sizzling.
 Add shrimp, season shrimp with ¼ teaspoon salt and ¼ teaspoon red pepper flakes, cook for about 3 minutes, turning once midway, until shrimp is pink and cooked through.
 Remove shrimp from the skillet.

 • Add another tablespoon of olive oil to the same, now empty, skillet.
 Add sliced mushrooms.
 Add minced garlic.
-Season mushrooms with ¼ teaspoon salt.
+Season mushrooms with salt (to taste).
 Cook, stirring, until mushrooms release liquid and reduce in volume and get soft, for about a minute or two.
 Add back the cooked shrimp.
 Add ½ cup basil pesto and ½ cup chicken broth.
 On medium heat, mix everything to combine.
 Remove from heat.

 • When ready to serve, top the shrimp with chopped fresh basil.